Best Known For

 Michael released his fourth solo album, Patience, in 2004.
 Instead of the pop charts, he found success on the dance charts.
 "Flawless" and "Amazing" both scored well with dance music fans.
 After this record, Michael made comments about giving up the music business.
 But this retirement would prove to be short lived.

 Having another encounter with the law, Michael was arrested on suspicion of illegal drugs in London in February 2006.
 According to a report in Rolling Stone magazine, the singer said in a statement that "it's my own stupid fault, as usual."
-A few months later, Michael announced that he was going on tour for the first time in fifteen years.
+A few months later, Michael announced that he was going on tour for the first time in 15 years.

 profile name: George Michael profile occupation: